 Of the house spirits which follow the clan or the farm, the gnomelike nisse is the focus of a rich tradition of stories.
 He fights nisser from other farms . . . [◦Link]

-To derive as much benefit as possible from tales of supernatural beings of folklore, one may consider they represent repressed sides to humans, each in their own particular ways.
+To derive as much benefit as possible from tales of supernatural, human-resembling beings of folklore, one may consider how far they represent deeper urges of many humans.
 At any rate one is free to interpret them figuratively, or as emblems of libido.

+As for nature vibes that are perceived and given shapes and characteristics as in dreams, are they as real as a sensitive person?
+How people present supernatural beings may change with time.
+It happens to gods as well.
+And if it happens, is it because people change, or the gods or supernatural beings change and are ranked differently, or for some other reasons?
 What do the creatures of folklore express or give vent to?
 Libidinous urges and ways of wish-fulfilment of various kinds, and more too.
-I suggest they represent the id and some traditional ways of dealing with it.
-That is suggested from a psychoanalytical angle.
-In such a light, the alluring wood siren, the hulder, represents erotic attraction fairly often, because young sirens are presented as attractive females.
+If they represent common, human id and some traditional ways of dealing with it, the alluring wood siren, the hulder, represents erotic attraction fairly often, because young sirens are presented as attractive females.
 Norwegian hulders, however, have a cow's tail, which they seek to hide in meetings with humans.
 Moreover, hulders in Norway have a hollow back in many tales, but not all of them.
-Tips:
+Suggestions:

 These are not absolute truths or verities; only suggestions to follow up tentatively, ad lib.
 In some legends the hulder is stout and able-bodied, a fine wife and mother - so people did not conceive of these being in the same ways in places far apart.
+Or sirens differ - and so further.
+At least people differ.
 Take that into account too.